By Santi, Head Van Engineer, February 21, 2026

 Upgrading alternators and thermal considerations for prolonged high-current charging

 If your use case has long, high current charging on long drives, think about a stronger or extra charging unit and better heat control.
 That upgrade lowers charging system strain and supports faster refill of the house bank.
+When we design 4x4 camper van builds, we often pair alternator upgrades with robust lithium banks and solar so the whole system works together on your off-road adventure vehicle.

 System integration and best practices